 (g) in prescribed circumstances.

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

 (3) Subsection (2) is not to be taken to permit the disclosure of identifying information as defined in section 124A or 240 if its disclosure is prohibited under section 124F or 240.